 Nothing is more thrilling than the prospect of a long weekend around the corner.
 Since the two most prominent holidays that feature that most welcome Monday off, Labor Day and Memorial Day, occur in the warmer months, visions of outdoor grills, swimming pools, and chilling hard on the old Barcalounger are among the most desirable.
 However, if you decide you want to level up from the common ‘staycation’, there’s an island situated in the southernmost reaches of the Sunshine State that has been delighting visitors for decades.
 With its pioneer spirit, off-the-grid appeal and beach town charm, Key West is your ticket to adventure!

 Our friendly and knowledgeable conductors will take you on a fully narrated journey filled with humor and history as you explore the must-see sights of the Conch Republic.
 A really handy, time-saving component built into the tour is the freedom to hop on and hop off at any of the 13 stops we service.
 This means you can take as much time as you like strolling along famous Duval Street with its plethora of bars and restaurants then continue your journey when the next trolley shows up!
-This entertaining spin through the heart of sunny Key West includes highlights such as the historic waterfront, Simonton & Greene Streets in the city’s Old Town, Bahama Village, and the East Martello Fort to name just a few.
+This entertaining spin through the heart of sunny Key West includes highlights such as the Historic Seaport, Simonton & Greene Streets in the city’s Old Town, Bahama Village, and the East Martello Fort to name just a few.

 Pepe’s Café – This Caroline Street mainstay has been feeding locals and visitors since cars still looked like horseless buggies.
 For all you purists out there who want to sample the traditional recipe that gave rise to it all, Pepe’s pies are the real deal.